puzzlelang/puzzlelang.github.io/chapters/about.md

 ## No Code

+No Code means no code is needed to build applications.

+tbd...

 ## Low Code

+Low Code Platforms are tools to build software, mostly using drag-n-drop elements and adding some amount of custom code.
+This is oftentimes a domain specific language.

+tbd.

 ## Abstract Code

-> First of all, there is no official definition of "Abstract Code".
-I'll be using this term to describe the principle of this publication.

-When you google "Abstract Code", you'll mainly find results that have to do with the concept of [Abstraction](...).
+When you google "Abstract Code", you'll mainly find results that have to do with the concept of Abstraction.
-And the Idea of Abstraction is actually a good point to start.
-You can read more about abstraction [here]().

 What the concept of this publication is about, is finding a way to develop software without the (full) complexity of general purpose programming languages while still having the (full) flexibility of general purpose programming languages.